CheVeraId/domainauth-spec/draft-narea-domainauth.md

 # CMS SignedData Structure

-DomainAuth signatures use CMS SignedData structures as defined in {{Section 5 of CMS}}, with specific requirements and recommendations for the DomainAuth protocol:
+DomainAuth signatures use CMS SignedData structures as defined in {{Section 5 of CMS}}, with additional requirements and recommendations:

 - `signerInfos` field:
   - There MUST be exactly one `SignerInfo`.